A backup system for holding elections without government involvement

 No distant capital – Let’s drain the swamp completely

 Having 100,000 lawmakers makes a single national capital impractical.
-So the new constitution calls for 36 regional voting centers in the US, and the elimination of Washington DC as a seat of government.
-This will make our government more accessible to the people.
-It will also make lobbying and a seizing power much harder.
+So the new constitution calls for 34 regional voting centers around the US, and the elimination of Washington DC as a seat of government.
+This will make our government much more accessible to the people.
+It will also make our government harder to lobby and attack and seize power from.
+And because we will use cheap cities like Albany, Riverside, and Stockton, instead of ultra-expensive DC, there will be huge savings on government wages.

 1/ It allowed slavery in the land of the free.

-4/ Patrick Henry (“The true father of the American revolution” according to Thomas Jefferson) went around to the ratifying conventions campaigning against our current constitution saying: “There is to be a great and mighty president with the powers of a king”.
-This among several other valid criticisms.
+8/ Patrick Henry (“The true father of the American revolution” according to Thomas Jefferson) went around to the ratifying conventions campaigning against our current constitution.
+He had many legitimate criticisms recorded in the federalist papers.
+But I think the biggest one among them was what he said about the presidency just a few years after we’ve overthrown the English king.
+He said.: “There is to be a great and mighty president, with very extensive powers, the powers of a king”.
+The new democracy has no completely overworked presidential monarch where all of his power devolves to un-elected assistants.

 The US began with one lawmaker per 1,200 people